klaytn/caver-js/README.md

 caver-js is a JavaScript API library that allows developers to interact with a Klaytn node using a HTTP or Websocket connection.

-**NOTE** It is recommended to use [caver-js v1.4.1](https://www.npmjs.com/package/caver-js/v/1.4.1) version when working with Kaikas Web Extension Wallet.
-For documents up to caver-js v1.4.1, refer to [caver-js ~v1.4.1 Documentation](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1).
+**NOTE**
+Kaikas Web Extension Wallet is recommended to be used with [features prior to common architecture](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1).
+New features provided in caver-js v1.5.0 (introduced common architecrue) or later are currently not compatible with Kaikas.
+Kaikas web extension wallet works fine with functions prior to common architecture, so please use [functions prior to common architecture](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1).
+Even in the latest version of caver-js, [functions prior to common architecture](https://docs.klaytn.com/dapp/sdk/caver-js/v1.4.1) are provided for backward compatibility.
 See [Trouble shooting and known issues](#connect-with-kaikas-web-extension) for more details.

 ## Table of contents